 If you don’t choose this option at the time of purchase, it costs A$10,000 to have it added later.

 There is also a range of optional extras for the mid-range Model 3 that you can choose.
 These are mostly cosmetic but can help you to have a Tesla that stands out from the others on the road.

 You can have the Tesla in any colour.
 As long as it’s black.

 That is unless you’re willing to shell out a little more.
 Midnight Silver Metallic and Deep Blue Metallic are currently A$2,100 extra.
 Pearl White Multi-Coat will set you back A$2,800, and the Red Multi-Coat is $3,600.

 The 18-inch Aero Wheels come as standard with the Model 3.

 The 19-inch Sport Wheels are an optional extra.
 You’ll need to pay A$2,100 for the privilege.
 A heads up here: the larger wheels do come with a measurable decrease in the driving range that some users have put at about 10%.

 You can have your Tesla interior in any colour, too.
 As long as it’s black again.

-Unless you’re willing to part with some more of your cash.
-And then you can go for the black and white interior, which is about A$1,400 more.
-Tesla does say that this version is recommended, as it is more durable, stain-resistant, and easier to clean.
+Unless you’re willing to part with some more of your cash, and then you can go for the black and white interior, which is about A$1,400 more.
+Tesla does say that this version is preferable, as it is more durable, stain-resistant, and easier to clean.